arteepa/subcal/README.md

 │   ├── main.js            # Landing page functionality
 │   └── calendar.js        # Calendar page functionality
 ├── feeds/
-│   └── demo.ics           # Demo iCalendar file
+│   └── calendar.ics       # Calendar iCalendar file
 └── package.json           # Project configuration
 \`\`\`

 ## Usage

-### Viewing the Demo
+### Viewing the Calendar
 1. Visit the landing page at `/`
-2. Click "View Demo Calendar" to see a sample calendar
+2. Click "View Calendar" to see a sample calendar
-3. Try the subscription options and QR code functionality
+3. Try the subscription options

 ### Creating Your Own Calendar
 Currently, calendars are manually managed by placing `.ics` files in the `feeds/` directory and creating corresponding HTML pages in the `calendar/` directory.